-In Mandya district, the Cauvery River meanders to fall into cascading Shivasamudram Falls Karnataka.
+In Mandya district, the Cauvery River meanders to fall into cascading Shivasamudram Falls, Karnataka.
 Sparkling waterfalls are abundant in the sylvan forests of Karnataka.
-Flowing rivers rush through these forests to break into torrents of cascading falls falling from great heights on to rock beds splashing into jets.
+Flowing rivers rush through these forests to break into torrents of cascading falling from great heights onto rock beds, splashing into jets.

-You can discover the beauty of nature when you visit the tiny island town of Shivasamudram that is about 65 kms. east of Mysore.
-Reaching the Bluff at Shivasamudram, you have to walk along the banks of Cauvery for 2 kms through lush green fields scantily scattered with trees before approaching the Shivasamudram Waterfalls.
+You can discover the beauty of nature when you visit the tiny island town of Shivasamudram, which is about 65 km.
+East of Mysore.
+Reaching the Bluff at Shivasamudram, you have to walk along the banks of Cauvery for 2 km through lush green fields scattered with trees before approaching the Shivasamudram Waterfalls.

-a breathtaking scene to watch the river plummet down from a height of 300-350 feet into a spray of mist.
-Sitting on the nearby benches from the watch tower you can revel on the beauty that the cascading waterfalls provide.
+A breathtaking scene to watch the river plummet down from 300-350 feet into a mist spray.
+Sitting on the nearby benches from the watchtower,, you can revel in the beauty of the cascading waterfalls.

 At Talacauvery in the Western Ghats of Kodagu district, River Cauvery emerges and meanders to join the Rivers Harangi, Hemavathi, Lakshmana Thirtha, and Kapila.
 Before venturing into Tamil Nadu, Cauvery leaves behind many splendid waterfalls and among them is Shivasamudram Falls.